TargetProcess/taucharts-docs/basic/facet.md

 You can use various combinations of axis to have just a single row: Y, X, X or a single column: Y, Y, X.

-Facet charts help to compare information with many variable very effectively.
+Facet charts help to compare information with many variable.

 #How to create a facet chart

-To construct facets we should use coordinates recursively by embedding [COORDS.RECT](../advanced/coordinates.md) units inside each other.
+To construct facets we should use coordinates recursively by embedding COORDS.RECT units inside each other.

 #Examples